The mark of a good leader is loyal followers; leadership is nothing without a following.

 John Maxwell perfectly defined what leadership was when he said, “Leadership is influence.”

-The first king of Israel, Saul was chosen and given the position of king because he was a humble man; however, in the course of time, his position went to his head.
+The first king of Israel, Saul was chosen and given the position of the king because he was a humble man; however, in the course of time, his position went to his head.
 He began to think of himself more highly than he should—he became arrogant.
 The larger that he grew in his head, the smaller his influence became in his kingdom.
 Then when a young shepherd boy named David arrived on the scene—men began to follow David and women began to sing songs about David—Saul’s insecurities caused him to lose his mind.

 It is tempting for leaders to get so focused on the benefits of their position rather than humbly accepting the responsibility of leadership.